However you feel about it, the Internet is a remarkable thing.

 In many aspects, it’s cool that students all over the world can keep learning online while university campuses are closed.
 There’s no replacement for the experience of being on campus, but if the outbreak had happened even 10 years ago, it would have been a lot harder to keep classes going.

 Okay, so technology and the Internet are amazing.
 What happens when it all starts to feel exhausting?

 Fighting screen fatigue

 I don’t know about you, but I feel gross after spending an entire day staring at my phone or my computer screen.
 There’s something about the way a screen can totally absorb me that makes me lose all sense of the actual physical world.
-When I finally do tear myself away, I sometimes feel disconnected, even if I were chatting with a friend.
+When I finally do tear myself away, I sometimes feel disconnected from reality, even if I was just chatting with a friend.

 When all your classes are online, you have no choice but to spend a considerable amount of time on the computer.
 Learning online won’t make the core subject matter of your courses any less interesting, but it’s okay if you find yourself getting tired of watching lectures and completing assignments online.

 Listen to your body, and make sure you take breaks when you need to.
 Going for a walk can be a great way to memorize terms, or just to give your eyes a rest and enjoy the sights when the weather’s nice.
 I even find a quick 10-minute nap can help me feel refreshed, and gives my brain a bit of a break to process all the information we take in when we’re online!